ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/eat-like-a-rockstar-book-giveaway.markdown

   \ one book.
 Whether it’s brunch, lunch, dinner, or desert you can find all kind\
   \ of recipes here!</p>\r\n<p>Looking forward to improving your cooking skills?
 Enter\
   \ the form below and surprise your loved ones with a nice meal!</p>"
-entry-title: "Win Eat Like a Rock Star: More Than 100 Recipes from Rock ‘n' Roll's\
+entry-title: "Win 'Eat Like a Rock Star: More Than 100 Recipes from Rock ‘n' Roll's\
-  \ Greatest book!"
+  \ Greatest' book!"
 entry-content: "Enter the draw to win Eat Like a Rock Star: More Than 100 Recipes\
   \ from Rock ‘n' Roll's Greatest book! by completing the form below before 23:59\
   \ on 12th of October 2018."